DisaroSkell/Delirio/README.md

 ### Bug fixes:

+- When game starts, eternal heart is completely bugged -> Delirio is considered at 2 soul 1 black
+- KEEPER
 - Bugfix life when switching characters.
-- When game starts, eternal heart is completely bugged -> Delirio is considered at 2 soul 1 black
+(Still bugged but better than before)

 ### Item updates: